mstfelg/geosquared/DOCS/commands.md

+---
+title: Adding a new command
+author: Markus Hohenwarter
+date: 2007-05-05
+---

 # How to add a new command
-Markus Hohenwarter, May 5, 2007

 This document describes how to write code for a new command in GeoGebra's input field.
 We will explain this using one very simple